Sivadasps/-California_House_Price_Prediction/README.md

 # California_House_Price_Prediction

-Objective: To predict eligibility for an employee to be promoted or not.
+**Objective:** The project aims at building a model of housing prices to predict median house values in California using the provided dataset.

-Approach: Processed the necessary data to perform data analysis.
-Applied analytical techniques such as the Descriptive statistics, predictive Modelling to the data to extract insights which answers the business requirements.
-Used Sampling techniques to balance the data.
-Employee promotion was predicted using various classification models and were evaluated based on the best metrics.
+**Approach:** The dataset is Hackathon Dataset taken from Kaggle.
+It involves cleaning, pre-processing the data and using the appropriate machine learning algorithms for training and validating the model and testing the model for evaluating the model performance.

-Best Model: XGBoost Classifier with F1 score of 0.79
+**Best Model:** Random Forest regressor with R-Square value of 0.7.

-Tools & Techniques Used: Python, Scikit-Learn, Matplotlib, Machine Learning Algorithms and Techniques for Classification models.
+**Tools and Techniques Used:** Python, Scikit-Learn, Matplotlib, Machine Learning Algorithms and Techniques for Regression models.